vitessio/website/content/en/docs/user-guides/configuration-basic/monitoring.md

 #### /queryz, /debug/query\_stats, /debug/tablet\_plans, /livequeryz

 * /queryz is a human-readable version of /debug/query\_stats.
-If a graph shows a table as a possible source of problems, this is the next place to look at to see if a specific query is the root cause.
+If a graph shows a table as a possible source of problems, this is the next place to look to see if a specific query is the root cause.
+This is list is sorted in descending order of query latency.
+If the value is greater than 100 milliseconds, it's color-coded red.
+If it is greater than 10 milliseconds, it is color coded yellow.
+Otherwise, it is color coded gray.
 * /debug/query\_stats is a JSON view of the per-query stats.
 This information is pulled in real-time from the query cache.
 The per-table stats in /debug/vars are a roll-up of this information.
 * /debug/table\_plans is a more static view of the query cache.
 It just shows how vttablet will process or rewrite the input query.
 * /livequeryz lists the currently running queries.
 You have the option to kill any of them from this page.